-You have plenty of choices available for recording a phone call from an iPhone, but you'll need to pick carefully based on what you have access to and what you want to record.
-Fortunately for you, we've got a run-down of your best options right here.
+Still, there are plenty of choices available for recording a phone call from an iPhone, though you'll need to pick carefully based on what you have access to and what you want to record.
+Here, we've got a run-down of the best options.

 How to record phone calls on an iPhone